INSIDE: Everything you need to know about Seminyak Flea Market.

 If you are looking for things to do in Seminyak, pop a visit on your list.

-The Pink Embroidered Purse (bottom left) is the style I was looking for.
-Super hard to find in Bali.
-Grab one when you see it.
+Hot tip: The Pink Embroidered Purse (bottom left) is the style I was looking for.
+Evidently, these are hard to find in Bali.
+Snap one up when you see it.

 Entry Fees: Free

-Parking: Taxis park out front.
-Also designated parking for scooters and private drivers.
+There’s also designated parking for scooters and a few spots reserved for private drivers.

 Disability access: Yes.
 Paved walking areas throughout market.

 Closest playground: There’s a small play area near the cooking school.
 Wasn’t in good repair when we visited, but better than nothing.

 Enclosed: Yes, there are brick walls around the flea market so it’s a good one for kids.